Ultima: Escape from Mt. Drash: Legacy

 In recent years, the game has been extremely sought after by collectors.
 First copies of the game were discovered and announced in 2000.
 The first online auction of a copy was in September 2003.
 Since then, there have been some very rare sightings, but due to high demand, there have been quite a few counterfeit games on the market.
 The first complete, rediscovered copy of the game sold on eBay in March 2004 for US$3,605 to collector Peter Olafson.
 This copy was later purchased from Olafson by an Australian buyer who held onto it for a while and then sold again in 2015 to Erik Elsom from Spokane, Washington where it currently resides.

 On 20 June 2009, another boxed copy (without manual) of the game was listed on eBay.
 The seller from Tucson, Arizona, had bought the game a decade earlier from a Commodore enthusiast, along with other games, and had it in his closet for ten years.
 Not knowing the extreme rarity of the game, he listed it on eBay at a starting bid of US$4.99.
 The extremely rare auction closed on 25 June 2009 with a final bid of US$1,875.
-There were a total of 31 bids; the winner of this auction was Enrico Ricciardi, an Italian Ultima collector, who has been accused to have been scamming people with counterfeit copies of retrogames.
+There were a total of 31 bids; the winner of this auction was Enrico Ricciardi, an Italian Ultima collector.

 On 11 June 2003, the game was ported to PC (under GPLv2 license) by Kasper Fauerby based on the original BASIC source code and some smaller binary reverse engineered parts.
 The original VIC-20 cassette is also available in a format suitable for VIC-20 emulators, although to detract from the greater likelihood of counterfeiting tapes, the TAP file (a recreation of the entire tape itself) has never been made available.

 On 30 November 2017, a still-sealed boxed copy of the game was listed on eBay.
 The seller from North Canton, Ohio, listed it at a starting bid of US$949.95.
 The auction closed on 10 December 2017 after 30 bids, with a final bid of US$9,002 from a collector in Kirkland, Washington.